ThakurSarveshGit/ComputerVisionProjects/README.md

   <img src="https://github.com/SarveshRobotics/Perception-For-Autonomous-Robots/blob/master/TrafficSignsDetection/GIF_TrafficSignDetect.gif" alt="Homography and Pose Estimation" width="250"/>
 </p>

-## Project Three: MNIST Digit Recognition - SVM with HOG
+## MNIST Digit Recognition - SVM with HOG
 - [x] Completed

 In this project, I trained SVM classifier(with RBF kernel) using HOG descriptors for a final accuracy of 99.1% on the MNIST digit dataset.
 I plan to use this model to make a virtual calculator later on.